Pulitzer Prize-winning Poet New York Times Bestselling Author Acclaimed Essayist & Translator

 “It is possible that Balakian’s poetry suggests a revolutionary truth: human empathy is stronger than hate…and that it is never too late to honour human dignity.” —The Literary Review

-Pulitzer Prize-winner Peter Balakian is the author of seven books of poems, four books of prose, and two translations.
+Pulitzer Prize-winner Peter Balakian is the author of eight books of poems, four books of prose, and two translations.
 His poems have been critically acclaimed in the US and abroad for over four decades and his memoir was a best book of the year for the New York Times, the LA Times, and Publisher’s Weekly.

 Working from a form of poetics he calls “writing horizontal,” Balakian’s poetry engages a wide range of realities including genocide, war, terrorism, climate change, AIDS epidemic, historical trauma and memory as well as the personal domains of love, death, art, and culture.
 His is a sensuous language: personal and cosmopolitan, elliptical and cadence-jolted, sharp and textured, such that the language itself becomes its own force of discovery and meaning.
 In his poetry and prose, social and political forces shape the self while at the same time enveloping an American grain and the reverberations of historical memory.
 Balakian is a major American voice, a poet and writer who is able to engage the discordant realities of contemporary life in all its starkness and difficulty—as well as in its moments of revelation, beauty, and resilience.